uchy4life/Portfolio/README.md

 (https://www.anaconda.com/products/distribution)

 https://dev.mysql.com/downloads/mysql/
- Note you re required to choose the right package for your systems OS
+ Note you are required to choose the right package for your systems OS

 ## Authors